Next stage in Wellington Water improvement plan confirms massive gaps in company, but better value for money for councils and ratepayers is on the way

 No.

-Would this smart meter be the same as the electricity meters?
+Are smart water meters the same as the electricity meters?

 Although both meters measure how much customers use, a smart water meter is different from smart electricity meters.
 Smart water meters would not be installed inside a building, but customers would still be able to read their real-time water usage on the meter and/or via an app.
 A smart water meter can’t control or reduce how much water comes through the meter.